 Also, this wealth tax is proportionate to the percentage owned and the size of the asset.
 This is called IVAFE, which stands for “Imposta sul valore delle attività finanziarie detenute all’estero”.
 In general, this is 0,2% of the value of the asset.

-Are there breaks?
+Are there any tax breaks?

 - For instance, if you earn less than 8K per year as a regular employee this tax is not due.